wp-plugins/wp-visual-adverts/README.md

 1. Download a copy of the plugin
 2. Unzip and Upload 'wp-visual-adverts' to a sub directory in '/wp-content/plugins/'.
 3. Activate the plugins through the 'Plugins' menu in WordPress.
-4. Add 'WCP Visual Adverts' widget to Your sidebar via 'Appearance' > 'Widgets' menu in WordPress.
+4. Add 'WP Visual Adverts' widget to Your sidebar via 'Appearance' > 'Widgets' menu in WordPress.